dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/controls-design/designer-differences-framework.md

 - `Control.Protocol`: A .NET Standard project that contains the communication classes used both by the `Control.Client` and `Control.Server` projects.
 - `Control.Package`: A NuGet package project that contains all of the other projects.
 This package is formatted in a way that lets the Visual Studio Windows Forms for .NET tooling host and use your control library and designers.

-Even if your type editor derives from an existing editor, such as <xref:System.Drawing.Design.ColorEditor> or <xref:System.Windows.Forms.Design.FileNameEditor>, you still have to create that proxy-object client-server communication. because you've provided a new UI class type that you want to display in the context of Visual Studio.
+Even if your type editor derives from an existing editor, such as <xref:System.Drawing.Design.ColorEditor> or <xref:System.Windows.Forms.Design.FileNameEditor>, you still have to create that proxy-object client-server communication because you've provided a new UI class type that you want to display in the context of Visual Studio.
 However, the code to implement that type editor into Visual Studio is much simpler.

 > [!IMPORTANT]
 > Documentation that describes this scenario in detail is in progress.
 Until that documentation is published, use the following blog post and sample to guide you in creating, publishing, and using this project structure: